-605.03 Applicant's Post Office Address [R-14]
+605.03 Applicant's Post Office Address [R-1]

-Each applicant's post office address must be supplied on the oath or declaration, 37 CFR 1.33(a), if not stated elsewhere in the application.
-Applicant's post office address means that address at which he or she customarily receives his or her mail. >Either applicant's home or business address is acceptable as the post office address.< The post office address should include the ZIP Code designation.
+Each applicant's post office address >, in a nonprovisional application, < must be supplied on the oath or declaration, 37 CFR 1.33(a), if not stated elsewhere in the application.
+Applicant's post office address means that address at which he or she customarily receives his or her mail.
+Either applicant's home or business address is acceptable as the post office address.
+The post office address should include the ZIP Code designation.